anikevichk/Steady-as-she-goes/README.md

 ## Classes

 ### Class `Map`
-The `Map` class represents a two-dimensional map with given dimensions (`n`) and given draught value.
-The map is initialized with random values based on a predefined probability distribution.
+The `Map` class represents a two-dimensional map with given dimensions (`map_size`) and given draught value.
+The map is initialized with random values or manually inputed parameters based on a predefined probability distribution.
 The class provides methods for visualizing the map (`plot_map`), checking cell validity (`is_valid_cell`), and getting valid neighboring cells with their matching values (`get_neighbors`).
 In addition, the class provides for checking the input of parameters (`n` and `draught`) during initialization.

 ### Class `Path`
 The `Path` class represents a path-finding algorithm applied to a given map object.
-The class is initialized with a map object (`map_obj`) and a map size (`n`).
-It includes a method (`find_shortest_path`) that uses a width search algorithm to find the shortest path from the top left corner to the bottom right corner of the map.
+The class is initialized with a map object (`map_obj`) and a map size (`map_size`).
+It includes a method (`find_paths`) that uses a width search algorithm to find two minimum length paths from the top left corner to the bottom right corner of the map.
 Then the path is regenerated and stored in the `path_matrix` attribute.
 The class also provides a method (`visualize_path`) to visualize the map along with the discovered path.

 ## User Guide